 We support the trials and studies we help to design through:

 - conduct, management and monitoring

 - analysis, interpretation and reporting in conjunction with a range of dedicated stats teams

 In respect of trial conduct and management, the focus of NCTU is on sponsor-level activities and overall project management.
-Conduct and management of site-level activities is the remit of other Newcastle Biomedicine Clinical Research Platforms.
+Conduct and management of site-level activities is the remit of other Newcastle Academic Health Partners.

-NCTU is able and willing to provide support to a wide range of types of trial, including Phase III and IV pharmaceutical trials, device trials and surgical trials, as well as those of service organisation & delivery, and of complex interventions aimed at behaviour change amongst professionals, patients and members of the public.
+NCTU provide support to a wide range of trial types including Phase III and IV pharmaceutical trials, device trials and surgical trials, as well as those of service organisation & delivery, and of complex interventions aimed at behaviour change amongst professionals, patients and members of the public.
 We support both single- and multi-centre trials.
 We work with investigators from across the UK and internationally.

-In collaboration with the colleagues in the other Newcastle Biomedicine Clinical Research Platforms, we are also developing capacity and expertise in early phase trials (in particular Phase II).
+In collaboration with colleagues in the other Newcastle Academic Health Partners, we are also developing capacity and expertise in early phase trials (in particular Phase II).

 In addition to clinical trials, NCTU supports studies employing a range of quantitative and qualitative research methods in preparation for the design and conduct of a future trial (including systematic reviews, feasibility and pilot studies, and the development and validation of patient reported outcome measures), as well as methodological studies relating to trial design, conduct and data interpretation.

-We have a core clinical trials staff of senior trial managers, trial managers and assistant trial managers, database managers/programmers and statisticians.
-Through our position within the Institute of Health and Society, we can also provide access to experts in health economics, qualitative methods and behavioural sciences.
+We have a core clinical trials team of senior trial managers, trial managers and clinical trial administrators, and database managers/programmers.
+We have a close relationship with the Institute of Health and Society including experts in biostatistics, health economics, qualitative methods and behavioural sciences.